tzujohsu/podcast-timeline-RAG/README.md

 ## Retrieval Augmented System with podcast knowledge

-Personal RAG: Transcribed Podcasts for

-Project Overview: This repository aims to build a Retrieval-Augmented Generation (RAG) system that utilizes transcriptions of podcast episodes to generate a timeline for any keywords.
-The goal is to provide users (ME!) with a valuable tool for knowledge extraction and insights.
+Project Overview: This repository aims to build a Retrieval-Augmented Generation (RAG) system that utilizes transcriptions of podcast episodes to generate a **timeline** for any keywords.
+The goal is to provide users with a valuable tool for knowledge extraction and insights.

 Features / Plan